ShieldBattery/ShieldBattery/docs/GETTING_STARTED.md

 #### Configuring the ShieldBattery server

 In the root directory, copy `sample.env` to a file named `.env`.
-Edit this file sas you see fit to match your local configuration.
+Edit this file as you see fit to match your local configuration.

 ## Installing dependencies